- MSC Euribia named after Ancient Greek goddess of mastery of the seas

 “As a family with over 300 years of seafaring heritage, we always seek to protect the environment to safeguard our way of life and protect the planet for future generations.
 With our first LNG-powered vessel already under construction, MSC Euribia will further reduce emissions using the latest available technology.
 She will be one of the world’s most environmentally high-performing contemporary vessels.”

 LNG is by far the cleanest marine fuel currently available at scale and it virtually eliminates local air pollutant emissions like sulphur oxides (99%), nitrogen oxides (85%) and particles (98%).

 In terms of emissions with a global impact, LNG plays a key role in climate change mitigation and MSC Euribia’s engines have the potential to reduce CO2 emissions by up to 25% compared to standard fuels.
 In addition, with the subsequent availability of Bio and Synthetic forms of LNG, this energy source will provide a pathway toward eventual decarbonized operations.

 LNG is also key to the development of fuel cell solutions for shipping as these technologies cannot be operated with traditional fuels.
 MSC Cruises, Chantiers de l’Atlantique and a consortium of leading energy and technology companies are working on the development of a pilot LNG-powered solid oxide fuel cell technology for cruise ships that could achieve a further significant greenhouse gas emissions reduction due to the higher efficiency of this technology.

-MSC Cruises is committed to powering at least three upcoming ships with LNG, representing a total investment exceeding EUR 3 billion (≈ $3.6 billion USD).
+MSC Cruises is committed to powering at least three upcoming ships with LNG, representing a total investment exceeding EUR 3 billion.
 The first of these, MSC World Europa is currently under construction in Saint Nazaire and set to enter service in October 2022.
-Construction of the third ship is set to commence in early 2023.
+Construction of the third vessel is set to commence in early 2023.